d3x41/documentation-dev/md/tools/packages.md

 This package installs the kaisen-update-skel command.

 ### kaisen-manpages
 This package is simply an offline implementation of the entire https://kaisenlinux.org/manpages/ domain in order to access the centralized manpages of the tools built into Kaisen Linux without requiring an internet connection.

-An Apache server is installed with this package to read HTML pages via localhost.
+### kaisen-documentation
+This package is simply an offline implementation of the entire https://kaisenlinux.org/documentation/ domain in order to access the centralized documentation without requiring an internet connection.

 ### veracrypt
 Tool to HDD, SSD and system disks encryption.